unipi-smartapp-2021/SLAM/README.md

 The slam toolbox look for LaserScan messages on the topic specified in `slam_toolbox/config` in the param *scan_topic*.
  -->

-This is a brief guide on how to assembly the various components
+This is a brief guide on how to assembly the various components:
 ```
 git clone https://github.com/unipi-smartapp-2021/SLAM
 cd SLAM